 The bang and flash of fireworks was the joyful surprise of the night.
 The appreciative audience craned their necks until the fireworks fizzled out along with some of the young kid’s energy.

 We’re told by the event organisers this was the best turnout they’ve had for years; over 250 people.

-Hopefully Bonfire Night will remain a firm fixture on St Helena’s calendar of events for many years to come.
+Hopefully St Helena Guy Fawkes Day and Bonfire Night will remain a firm fixture on the island’s calendar of events for many years to come.
 I have the woody smell of smoke in my hair and the knowledge that the countdown to Christmas has begun – after Guy Fawkes Day it’s just 50 days remaining.

 Guy Fawkes History

 Guy Fawkes Night is held annually on 5 November.
 It is also known as Bonfire Night and marks the anniversary of the discovery of a plot organised by Catholic conspirators, which included Guy Fawkes, to blow up the Houses of Parliament in London in 1605.
 The explosives would have been set off when King James I of England (King James VI of Scotland) and many parliamentary members were in the building.
 The conspirators were later arrested, tortured and executed.
 To celebrate the plots failure many people light bonfires, burn guy effigies and set off fireworks.

 Remember Remember poem

 Remember, remember the fifth of November

 I see no reason why gunpowder, treason